brunobeirao/spring-mybatis-jetty-mvc/README.md

 # spring-mybatis-jetty-mvc
-Projeto MVC utilizando Spring com Mybatis e Jetty como servidor
+MVC project using Spring with Mybatis and Jetty as server

-### Informações
+### Information
-- Código fonte do projeto está em https://github.com/bsbeirao/spring-mybatis-jetty-mvc.
+- Project source code is at https://github.com/bsbeirao/spring-mybatis-jetty-mvc.
-- Todas as dependências gerenciadas a partir do Repositório Maven.
+- All dependencies managed from the Maven Repository.
-- Versão do Java utilizada 1.7.
+- Version of Java used 1.7.
-- A organização do projeto foi feito seguindo os conceitos MVC Spring.
-O banco configurado foi o Mysql.
-Foi utilizado o Jetty como servidor pela fácil configuração.
-MyBatis que elimina praticamente todo o código JDBC e a configuração manual.
-Na primeira tela tem uma breve apresentação e o link para abrir a listagem de usuários.
+- The organization of the project was done following the concepts MVC Spring.
+The configured bank was Mysql.
+Jetty was used as a server for easy configuration.
+MyBatis that virtually eliminates all JDBC code and manual configuration.
+On the first screen you have a brief presentation and the link to open the user list.

-### Procedimento de criação de dados no banco:
+### Procedure for creating data in the database:
-- Deve-se criar um banco Mysql.
-O script de criação das tabelas e inserção de dados está na pasta raiz do projeto(SQL.sql).
+- You should create a Mysql bank.
+The table creation and insertion data script is in the project root folder (SQL.sql).
-- No arquivo /src/main/resources/jdbc.properties deve ser configurado o banco antes de subir a aplicação.
+- The /src/main/resources/jdbc.properties file must be configured before uploading the application.

-### Procedimento de importação e execução:
+### Import and Execution Procedure:
-- Baixar o código do github com o comando no terminal: git clone https://github.com/bsbeirao/spring-mybatis-jetty-mvc.git
+- Download the github code with the command in the terminal: git clone https://github.com/bsbeirao/spring-mybatis-jetty-mvc.git
-- Importar o projeto na IDE Eclipse: File/Import.../Existing Maven Projects.
+- Import the project into the Eclipse IDE: File / Import ... / Existing Maven Projects.
-- Com o projeto importado, executar o Maven install.
+- With the project imported, run Maven install.
-- Clicar com o botão direito no projeto: Run as/Maven build...
+- Right click on the project: Run as / Maven build ...
-- Em Goals digitar: clean install jetty:run
+- In Goals type: clean install jetty: run
-- Clicar em Run
+- Click Run
-- Acessar localhost:8080.
+- Access localhost: 8080.

-### Melhorias
+### Improvements

-- Ajustar a parte visual, aplicar CSS, e  algumas melhorias de usabilidade.
+- Adjust the visual part, apply CSS, and some usability improvements.
-- Aplicar Logs.
+- Apply Logs.
-- Criar testes unitários.
+- Create unit tests.
-- Melhorar as consultas SQL.
+- Improve SQL queries.
-- Melhorar tratamentos de exceções.
+- Improve exception treatments.